fivetran/dbt_quickbooks/README.md

 We highly encourage and welcome contributions to this package.
 Check out [this dbt Discourse article](https://discourse.getdbt.com/t/contributing-to-a-dbt-package/657) to learn how to contribute to a dbt package!

+## Opinionated Modelling Decisions
+This dbt package takes an opinionated stance on how to define the ordering and cash flow types in our model based on best financial practices.
+Customers do have the option to customize these orderings and cash flow types with a seed file.
+[Instructions are available in the Additional Configuration section](https://github.com/fivetran/dbt_quickbooks/#optional-step-5-additional-configurations).
+If you would like a deeper explanation of the logic used by default in the dbt package, [you may reference the DECISIONLOG](https://github.com/fivetran/dbt_quickbooks/blob/main/DECISIONLOG.md).

 # 🏪 Are there any resources available?
 - If you have questions or want to reach out for help, please refer to the [GitHub Issue](https://github.com/fivetran/dbt_quickbooks/issues/new/choose) section to find the right avenue of support for you.
 - If you would like to provide feedback to the dbt package team at Fivetran or would like to request a new dbt package, fill out our [Feedback Form](https://www.surveymonkey.com/r/DQ7K7WW).